 Alice doesn’t know what to say so she drives away from the hospital.
 The Hatter pulls another beaker from his bag of a brownish liquid, pours it into his teacup, and drinks it down in one gulp.

 “There!” he says.

 He points to a park with a large pond and Alice pulls over.
 She recognizes this place and it feels comforting to be somewhere she’s been before.
 Her nanny Margret took her and her sister to this park each Tuesday and Thursday afternoon for three hours-the happiest times of her childhood.
 The slides, swings, and sandbox look the same as she remembers.
-The Hatter jumps out the car and Alice follows him.
+The Hatter jumps out of the car and Alice follows him.
 He sets down the cake and pulls a patchwork quilt from his bag and spreads it on the ground near a wide Willow tree.

-Alice smooths out her dress and straightens her legs out in front of her.
+Alice smooths out her dress and straightens her legs in front of her.
 She’s had quite an adventure!
 She imagines this must be what it feels like to visit old friends.
 Perhaps she has!
 She wants to ask the Hatter about it but is afraid it would break the spell and the happiness she feels.

 “It’s time,” the Hatter says.

 Sixteen white candles pop and sizzle on the top of the lopsided cake.
 The Dormouse peers at Alice from the brim of the black top hat and she’s certain he winks at her.
 Without warning the Hatter sings to Alice with an exuberance she can’t recall anyone ever showing her before.
 It brings tears to her eyes.

 And make your wish come true